elunna/nerfhack-changelog/README.md

   * The Degenerator monster attack
   * The Soul Shadow monster attack
 * While vulnerable, the hero's resistance is decreased by 50%.
 If your resistance was below 50% it can go below 0% and act as a damage booster.
+* While vulnerable, players can not gain any additional resistances from eating corpses.
+If a player is crowned, all vulnerabilities are cleared before granting any resistances.

 ### Impaired States and actions
 * Allow successfully using the #terrain command whilst impaired (xNetHack)